 Launching a self-hosted blog with WordPress requires only three things:

-- A domain name for the blog.
+1. A domain name for the blog.
 To build a blog with WordPress, you’ll need a domain name.
 Use a domain name registrar or your web host to find out if your chosen name is available.
 If so, you can purchase it for terms of one year or multiple years, either through a registrar or through your web hosting provider.
 Blogs have transformed from simple online diaries to websites rich in content.
-In many ways they have become the backbone of the internet.
+In many ways, they have become the backbone of the internet.

-Install a Theme for Your Blog
+Step 4: Install a Theme for Your Blog

-Customize the Theme
+Step 5: Customize the Theme

 Add Features With Plugins

-Create and Publish Posts
+Step 6: Create and Publish Posts

-The WordPress dashboard includes tools for creating two kinds of content: pages and posts.
+The WordPress admin dashboard includes tools for creating two kinds of content: pages and posts.
 Pages are for static informational content, such as your site’s “About” page or policies and disclaimers, and posts are for publishing frequent, timely pieces that define a blog.
-Selecting “Post” opens the content editor for creating a post, with all the tools you need to write and format text and add other elements such as images or video.
+Selecting “Post” opens the content editor for creating a blog post, with all the tools you need to write and format text and add other elements such as images or videos.

 When you’ve completed a post, click “Publish” to make it live on the site or save it as a draft for later editing.
 WordPress also includes tools for scheduling posts to be published at a later date, and any published post can be edited and updated—or deleted completely—whenever necessary.
 WordPress allows you to display your posts as the blog’s front page or to set a static page such as an “About” page as the first page a visitor will see.

-There’s no limit to the number of posts or pages that can be added to any self hosted WordPress site, and you can change the appearance and layout of the site at any time by choosing different themes and plugins as the site evolves.
+There’s no limit to the number of posts or pages that can be added to any self-hosted WordPress site, and you can change the appearance and layout of the site at any time by choosing different themes and plugins as the site evolves.

 WordPress is a versatile, flexible content management system used by nearly a third of the world’s websites.
 With a suite of tools and features for building blogs of all kinds, WordPress makes it easy for anyone to publish and share content across the globe.
 And if you’re ever feeling lost or stuck, the great news is the WordPress community is large, offering a myriad of forums, support resources, and step-by-step guides for common tasks.